-Fines are payable at the Cashier's office.
+Fines are payable in Student Central.
 If a ticket is paid or appealed within 24 hours of the violation, the fine is reduced by 50%.
 Appeals are made in writing in the Student Services Office, and any appeal must be made within five (5) business days of the violation to be considered.

 Students with outstanding unpaid violations will NOT be permitted to register for classes or obtain transcripts until the fine has been paid.

 The Facilities Department can provide limited assistance with locked vehicle entry and battery charging (only to vehicles parked in the DeVry lot).
 Be prepared to present your Student I.D. and evidence of vehicle ownership.
 The Facilities Department is NOT able to provide repairs or other assistance.

 Do NOT leave any valuable property in your car.
 If you must leave something in your car, lock it in the trunk.
 If something is stolen from your car, report the theft to the Security Guard or the Student Services Office.